Bin-Huang/prray/README.md

 iterator.next().value // 3
 iterator.next().done // true

-function func(arr: number[]) {
+// In typescript, type Prray is compatible with type Array function func(arr: number[]) {
   return arr
 }
-func(new Prray(1, 2, 3)) // Type Prray is compatible with type Array in typescript
+func(new Prray(1, 2, 3))
 ```

 ## How it work?